 Our Online Application for Green Cards is now closed due to the delayed Brexit date of 31st October 2019.
 In the meantime a valid Certificate of Insurance will cover you driving in the EU area.
 In the event of a no-deal Brexit we will be reopening our portal later this year.

 No-deal Brexit – Green Card FAQs

-If the UK leaves the EU on 29 March 2019 without a Withdrawal Agreement in place, and in the absence of a specific agreement to the contrary, you will need to ensure you carry a physical Green Card while driving your vehicle in the European Economic Area (EEA) and some other countries (Andorra and Switzerland).
+If the UK leaves the EU without a Withdrawal Agreement in place, and in the absence of a specific agreement to the contrary, you will need to ensure you carry a physical Green Card while driving your vehicle in the European Economic Area (EEA) and some other countries (Andorra and Switzerland).
 A list of EEA countries is available here.

 Green Cards are an international certificate of insurance issued by insurance providers in the UK, guaranteeing that the motorist has the necessary minimum motor insurance cover for driving in the country being travelled to.

 Please note, the below FAQs are only applicable in the event of a No Deal Brexit.